locustio/locust/docs/configuration.rst

 Here's a minimalistic example of the configuration file supported by Locust:

-Have a look later in this article for :ref:`All available configuration options`
+Have a look later in this article for `All available configuration options`_

 locust.conf
 --------------